htcondor/htcondor/docs/man-pages/condor_token_create.rst

 Description
 -----------

-*condor_token_create* will read a HTCondor password file inside the *SEC_PASSWORD_DIRECTORY* and use it to create an authentication token.
+*condor_token_create* will read an HTCondor password file inside the *SEC_PASSWORD_DIRECTORY* (by default, this is the pool password) and use it to create an authentication token.
 The authentication token may be subsequently used by clients to authenticate against a remote HTCondor server.
-Tokens allow fine-grained authentication as individual HTCondor users; in comparison, anyone with a pool password is may authenticate as the HTCondor administrator.
+Tokens allow fine-grained authentication as individual HTCondor users as opposed to pool password, where anything in possession of the pool password will authenticate as the same user.

 An identity must be specified for the token; this will be the client's resulting identity at the remote HTCondor server.